Ageing related states of complex network formation in areca nuts: Acknowledgements

 \section{Acknowledgements}

 We would like to acknowledge the internal funding and resources of the Open Academic Research Council.
 We are grateful to the Council for giving a unique platform to perform publicly proposed research like this.
-We the areca nuts used here are grown in a scientific farm of KVC, our sincere thanks to the public involved in maintaining the farm.
-We are thankful to Dr Anjana Ramesh, Dr Pritam Pai, Jaishankar Hebbali, and Dr Abhilash Thendiyammal for their advice and initial supports for this work within the Council.
+Areca nuts used here are grown in a scientific farm of KVC, our sincere thanks to the public involved in maintaining the farm.
+We are also thankful to Rural Community Science Center (Sagara, Karnakata, India) for the samples.
+We are thankful to Dr Anjana Ramesh, Dr Pritam Pai, Jaishankar Hebbali, and Dr Abhilash Thendiyammal for their advice and initial supports for this work within the council.